-1 UCB AG Management Board and Managing Directors of subsidiaries within consolidation scope.
+UCB AG Management Board and Managing Directors of subsidiaries within consolidation scope.

-2 Central functions and settlement units without control functions.
-3 Independent control functions: Compliance, Audit, Risk Management and HR.
+Central functions and settlement units without control functions.

-3 Independent control functions: Compliance, Auolt, KISK Management and HR.
-4 Employees shown as full-time equivalents; supervisory board members not included in overall total.
+Independent control functions: Compliance, Internal Audit and Risk Management.

+Employees shown as full-time equivalents; supervisory board members not included in overall total.

-5 Includes in particular non standard compensation e.g. sign-on bonuses, bonus buy-outs etc.
+Includes in particular non standard compensation e.g. sign-on bonuses, bonus buy-outs etc.

-6 For reasons of confidentiality and against the background of the small number of beneficiaries, the values are only shown in total.
+For reasons of confidentiality and against the background of the small number of beneficiaries, the values are only shown in total.

-7 Entitlement in 2021 - Payout might be deferred.
+Entitlement in 2022 - Payout might be deferred.